thradams/cake/ownership.md

 #### Zero and Not-Zero state

-The **zero** state is used for non-owner objects to complement and support uninitialized checks.
+The **zero** state is used for non-pointer objects to complement and support uninitialized checks.

 **Sample - The zero state**